RhetTbull/osxmetadata/tests/README.md

 ## Running Tests

-Tests require pytest:
-`pip install pytest`
+Tests require pytest which will be installed by poetry.
+To run tests, use:

+`poetry run pytest --doctest-glob=README.md tests/ README.md -v`

-To run the tests, do the following from the main source folder:
+The `--doctest-glob=README.md` option is required to run the doctests in the main README.md file.
-`python -m pytest tests/`

 ## Test Data